jpata/hepaccelerate-cms/README.md

 cd ../..
 ~~~

-Best results can be had if the CMS data is stored locally on a filesystem (few TB needed) and if you have a cache disk on the analysis machine of a few hundred GB.
+Best results can be achieved if the CMS data is stored locally on a filesystem (few TB needed) and if you have a cache disk on the analysis machine of a few hundred GB.

-A prebuilt singularity image with the GPU libraries is also provided: [link](http://login-1.hep.caltech.edu/~jpata/cupy.simg)

 ## Installation on Caltech T2 or GPU machine